 Increasingly, municipalities and states are pursuing public nuisance theories against product manufacturers and distributors.
-Actions filed by West Coast municipalities and states over the past three years against PCB-manufacturer Monsanto have proven to have surprising staying power.
+Actions filed by West Coast municipalities and states over the past three years against polychlorinated biphenyl manufacturer Monsanto Company have proven to have surprising staying power.

-Polychlorinated biphenyls (PCBs) are man-made chemicals, which were used in a wide variety of products, including transformers, flame retardants, and caulking.
-Monsanto was the exclusive manufacturer of PCBs from 1935 until 1979, when the federal government banned production in response to a recognition of potentially serious health risks.
-PCBs are a contaminant in many waterways.
+Polychlorinated biphenyls, or PCBs, are man-made chemicals formerly used in a wide variety of products, including transformers, flame retardants, and caulking.
+Monsanto was the exclusive manufacturer of PCBs from 1935 until 1979 when the federal government banned production in response to a recognition of potentially serious health risks.
+PCBs are now a contaminant in many waterways.

-With the State of Oregon joining the fray on January 4, 2018, twelve West Coast municipalities and states have filed suit against Monsanto.1 These cases assert public nuisance and other tort theories and are seeking damages for PCB-contaminated waterways.
-The core argument of these lawsuits is that the costs the municipalities and states have incurred on account of PCB contamination were a foreseeable consequence of Monsanto’s PCB production and distribution.
+With the state of Oregon joining the fray on Jan.
+4, 2018, twelve West Coast municipalities and states have filed suit against Monsanto.
+These cases assert public nuisance and other tort theories and are seeking damages for PCB-contaminated waterways.
+The core argument of these lawsuits is that the costs the municipalities and states have incurred on account of PCB contamination were a foreseeable consequence of Monsanto's PCB production and distribution.